Garbage Collection with Pony-ORCA

 An actor may garbage collect between its normal behaviours, i.e. it need not wait untils its message queue is empty.

-Pony-ORCA can be applied to several other programming languages, provided that the satisfy the following two requirements:
+Pony-ORCA can be applied to several other programming languages, provided that they satisfy the following two requirements:

 Actor behaviours are atomic.

 Message delivery is causal.
 Causal: messages arrive before any messages they may have caused, if they have the same destination.
 So there needs to be some kind of causal ordering guarantee, but less requirements than with comparable concurrent, fast garbage collectors.